The roundhouse©Copyright: Jeri Danyleyko

 Booth had planned carefully to ensure the success of his little kingdom and his initial efforts were amply rewarded.
 The town's population quickly swelled to a permanent 1,500 residents and in 1917 construction began on five additional blocks.
 The boom continued with the population peaking at 1,600 permanent residents by 1926 and a summer population estimated as high as 3,000.

-The CAR, like most regional railways, was never a money-maker.
+Although the CAR was financially successful, to Booth it was nothing more than an expedient means to enhance his lucrative lumber business.
 In 1904 Booth sold off the entire operation to the Grand Trunk Railway (GTR) although the purchase was not officially ratified until 10 years later.
 According to some sources, negotiations between the federal government and GTR to build a second transcontinental railway may have played a part in the sale.
+Competition between the GTR and Canadian Northern Railway was also heating up and Booth may have decided it was a good time to jump ship.
 Whether Booth made his decision for sound business reasons, or whether it was due to government urging will never be known, but in doing so he unknowingly initiated a chain of events that ultimately finished Depot Harbour.

 From 1911 onwards, Depot Harbour continued to boom.
 The GTR, on the other hand, was in serious financial trouble.
 Like the Canadian Northern Railway, the GTR was a victim of poor business planning and over expansion.
 The railway had borrowed extensively from the federal government in an attempt to expand into Western Canada and by 1919 found itself teetering on the verge of bankruptcy.
 The government swooped in and nationalized the railway which led to the formation of the Canadian National Railway (CN) in 1923.
 In 1924, the facilities at Depot Harbour were switched over to CN In the short term, nothing changed.